wultra/ssl-pinning-android/README.md

 `UpdateObserver` has two callbacks:
 - `onUpdateStarted(UpdateType)` tells you what type of update has been started
-- `onUpdateFinished(UpdateResult)` tells you the result fo the update
+- `onUpdateFinished(UpdateType, UpdateResult)` tells you the result and type of the update

 Both callbacks are notified on the main thread.